 - Deletes the original table.

-- The following procedure provides further details about how the plug-in repacks the indexes on a table:
+- The following procedure shows how the pg_repack plug-in repacks the indexes on a table:

 - Concurrently creates indexes.